 When you picture a tri-athlete, what comes to mind?
 For many people, it’s an image of an impossibly fit man or woman, with something like 0 percent body fat.
 Maybe all this person does all day long is train, train, train.

 People have all sorts of different reasons for deciding to give triathlon a try.
-In some cases, a person is a runner who feels he or she has hit a plateau when it comes to the sport.
-Many are looking for an additional challenge or are hoping to improve their bodies in ways that running on its own just can't.
+In some cases, a person is a runner who feels they have hit a plateau when it comes to the sport.
+Many are looking for an additional challenge.
+Or are hoping to improve their bodies in ways that running on its own just can’t.

 It’s important to note that not all would-be triathletes are runners or even athletes.
 Yes, it’s possible to get into triathlon even if the most exercise you’ve done in the past was lifting the remote to turn the TV on and off.